 Deserter ex-girlf, Roxy, always said that as a South Londoner, I should support Arsenal, like her.
+My family, however, contend that I should support anyone but the club that left South London over 100 years ago.
 We spent a day arguing about it, having pints and pushing each other in bushes, as we toured the sites that provided the foundations of the North London giant.

 ‘South London giant,’ she insisted.